kyutai-labs/moshi/README.md

 ```bash
 python -m moshi.client [--url URL_TO_GRADIO]
 ```
-However note that, unlike the web browser, this client is barebone: It does not perform any echo cancellation, nor does it try to compensate for a growing lag by skipping frames.
+However note that, unlike the web browser, this client is barebone: it does not perform any echo cancellation, nor does it try to compensate for a growing lag by skipping frames.

 For more information, in particular on how to use the API directly, please